korzio/djv/README.md

 ## TODO

+- change state as resolve mechanism to hierarchy
 - use strict for generated functions
-- change state as resolve mechanism to hierarchy
+- test folder as a dev-dependency